Discovery and Intuitive Wayfinding on the Road

 Shaping processes, structure, and clarity through design.
 Yay!

-More personally, this project sharpened my product sense: how to prioritize what truly matters for users, how to advocate for design in ambiguous environments, and how to create structure where there is none.
+More personally, this work has sharpened my product sense: how to prioritize what truly matters for users, how to advocate for design in ambiguous environments, and how to create structure and replicability.